Skip to main content

 A backup policy (Policy) is a set of rules that define when and how to back up your applications.

-A backup policy named infra-backups is already configured in your Kasten instance.
-This policy ensures the backup of essential components included with the cluster.
+:::warning[Politique de sauvegarde existante ] A backup policy named infra-backups is already configured in your Kasten instance.
+This policy backs up the essential components delivered with the cluster.

 Do not modify or delete this policy.